Top 10 Online and Mobile Note Taking apps

 2016.
 Zoho Notebook relaunched as a mobile app

-Zoho restarted its Notebook as a free mobile app for iOS and Android, optimized for smartphones and tablets.
-It introduces the concept of ‘Note Cards’.
-Note Cards are built-in templates for capturing various types of content inside Notebook.
-The Text Card lets you capture anything in a note, while a Checklist Card lets you create, well, checklists.
-There’s also an Audio Card to record voice notes, and a Photo Card to snap moments.
-All Note Cards feature randomly generated colors that can be customized.
-You can group Note Cards by pinching them together, then flick a group to view them.
-In landscape view, Note Cards behave like magnets when you group/ungroup them; you can even collapse your notes like an accordion.
+Zoho has relaunched its Notebook as a free mobile application for iOS and Android, optimized specifically for smartphones and tablets.
+The latest version introduces an innovative feature called 'Note Cards'.
+These Note Cards are pre-designed templates that facilitate the capturing of various types of content within Notebook.
+For instance, the Text Card allows users to capture any form of information, while the Checklist Card enables the creation of checklists.
+Furthermore, there is an Audio Card for recording voice notes and a Photo Card for capturing special moments.
+Each Note Card is equipped with randomly generated colors that can be customized according to preference.
+Users have the ability to group Note Cards by simply pinching them together, and then swipe to view the grouped cards.
+In landscape view, Note Cards act like magnets when being grouped or ungrouped, and users can even collapse their notes similar to an accordion-style interface.

 2016.
 Evernote limits free plan to 2 devices and raises prices